dbereznyi/sssp-alg-2019/README.md

 Running the executable will benchmark each SSSP algorithm (Dijkstra and Bellman Ford).

-To run the benchmarks with 1000 iterations and output the results to `results.html`:
+To run the benchmarks and output the results to `results.html`:
 ```
-stack exec -- sssp-exe -n 1000 --output results.html
+stack exec -- sssp-exe --output results.html
 ```

 ## Testing

-To run some unit tests:
+To run the unit tests:
 ```
 stack test
 ```